 So, yes, five ingredients.
 Five steps.
 Not a coincidence.
 I love stuff like that. #nerdalert

-- 3-4 Tablespoonssoy sauce or tamari (gluten-free soy sauce)
+- 3-4 Tablespoons tamari (gluten free soy sauce)

 - 1 Tablespoon maple syrup